-The Book Palace stocks thousands of illustrated books on all aspects of popular culture, including many books on the artists and illustrators featured here in The Gallery, as well as graphic novels, comic book illustration, newspaper strips, posters and films and animation.
+The Book Palace stocks highly collectable illustrated books including books about the artists and illustrators and their work featured here in The Gallery.
+The Book Palace also features limited edition graphic novels, comic book reprints and collected newspaper strips.

-They can often supply the original books and comics for which the artwork was originally produced, and have over 400,000 British comics and annuals in stock!
+They can often supply the actual books and comics for which the original artwork featured in this Gallery was originally produced!

 Bear Alley Blog (Steve Holland)

 Steve is a freelance author and editor for the past 20 years.
 His interests are old British comics, books and magazines... and that's what you'll find here.